-Common circumstances Starting point a.
-A conviction for drug possession (any class) a.
-A reprimand and a medium level fine A conviction for supply or intent to supply (any class) b.
-Disbarment Aggravating factors Mitigating factors Previous criminal convictions Lack of cooperation with the police Medium/large scale operation No intention to gain financially
+Possible circumstances Starting point a.
+A conviction for drug possession (any class) A reprimand and a medium level fine b.
+A conviction for supply or intent to supply (any class) Disbarment 1 Agg ravating factors Mitigating factors Previous criminal convictions Mitigating factorsNo intention to gain financially